 To allow my back to lengthen and widen...

 What many students don't realize is that the quality of how we consciously place attention matters.

 To simplify things, you can imagine that the way you 'talk to yourself' either creates division between mind and body, or unification between thought and action.
 For instance

 Division: Barking orders at yourself or begging to make specific muscle tensions release.

 Unification: The use of kind, but persistent intention to influence your whole coordination; observing the physical changes in muscle tension and how they may relate to each other in the process.

 It's all a game of attention, and thus the quality or kind of attention we use matters.

-I've found that although change can occur with both approaches (divisional or unification based ways of placing attention), one approach works far better than the other in getting the kind of results we want to show up in our Alexander Technique practice.
+Although change can occur with both approaches (divisional or unification based ways of placing attention), one approach works far better than the other in getting the kind of results we want to show up in our Alexander Technique practice.

-Kind Persistence requires both kindness is how you observe and 'speak' to yourself, and true persistence to do so in a constructive way.
+Kind Persistence requires both kindness is how you observe and 'speak' to yourself, and relentless persistence to do so in a constructive way.
 Kindness without persistence won't work - and persistence without kindness is divisional in it's approach, and thus less effective.